These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. May I provide my email address on my handout for further collaboration with Conference attendees?

-A. Yes.
+A. Yes, absolutely.
 And unless you specify otherwise, your name will also be included on the Roundtable schedule.
 This supports extended engagement, collaboration, and Fulbright friendships.

 Q. How early should I arrive in the Roundtable room?

-A. Round #1 presenters should be seated at the assigned table BEFORE 2:45 p.m.
+A. Roundtable presenters should be present at the assigned table 15 minutes before the designated start time.
 This will allow you to have your full time slot without concern for lost time.
-Other presenters should be seated well BEFORE your respective time slot for the same reason.
 No relaxation of time slots will be made for any reason, not even when the presenter has a legitimate reason for not being seated and prepared to present.
-There is simply no slack in this very tight schedule.
-Please understand and honor your commitment to be where you must be to begin your presentation and discussion.

 Q. Am I free to move to other tables after my own presentation to hear topics of great interest to me?

 A. Yes.
 Please feel free to do so.
-And be prepared to move quickly in the interest of the tight schedule.
+Please be prepared to move quickly in the interest of the tight schedule.